ananswam/cribbage-grid/README.md

 5555J: This hand has a four of a kind for 12 points, 4 15s that consist of 3 5s for 8 points, and 4 15s that consist of J5 for another 8 points, for a total of 28 points.
 This is the best hand in the game.

 To understand the scoring better, I recommend filling up the board randomly with cards and trying to count points, using the reported totals next to each row and column as a guide.

+### CPU Levels

+The CPU can be formidable, at least in our experience.
+I recommend playing CPU level 2 or 3 at first and then progressing.

 # Playing Card Images